papir805/ElectroniCart-Sales-Analysis/README.md

 ## Inventory Team
 * Start tracking reasons for customer returns and identify why certain products get returned more frequently.
 Fix those issues to minimize return rates for items with high AOV, like the Macbook Air Laptop and Thinkpad Laptop, or items with high return frequencies, like the Apple Airpods Headphones and 27in 4K Gaming Monitor.
-* **Phase out the sale of the Bose Soundsport Headphones** for severe underperformance.  **This item only sold 27 units, totaling ~$3,000 in revenue over four years.**   Investigate reasons for their poor sales and select new product offerings that are more likely to perform well.
+* **Phase out the sale of the Bose Soundsport Headphones** for severe underperformance.  **This item only sold 27 units, totaling ~$3,000 in revenue over four years**.
+Investigate reasons for their poor sales and select new product offerings that are more likely to perform well.

 # Technical Analysis